mohhasbias/traffic-light-fsm/README.md

 # Traffic Light Simulator, FSM based

-this is a FSM approach for simulating traffic.
+this is a FSM approach for simulating traffic light.

 using several libraries:
 1. [javascript-state-machines](https://github.com/jakesgordon/javascript-state-machine) by jake gordon